 This program aids in the retention of students by providing the opportunity to study abroad.

 Summer Tuition Remission On-Campus

 The purpose of the Thea Bowman AHANA and Intercultural Center (BAIC) On -Campus Summer Tuition Remission Program is to aid in the retention of students by providing resources to afford those experiencing academic difficulty the opportunity to improve their status at Boston College.
-Any student with such difficulties and wishes to take summer courses should first seek assistance from their college counselor at the Thea Bowman AHANA and Intercultural Center.
+Any student with such difficulties and (who wish) to take summer courses should first seek assistance from their college counselor at the Thea Bowman AHANA and Intercultural Center.
 If after utilizing available support services, the student finds that they still need to take summer courses, they should apply to the BAIC Summer Tuition Remission Program.
 Students interested in taking courses for academic enrichment may also apply, but need to explain their reason for taking the requested course during the summer.